Myonmu/VulkanTut/README.md

 ### Pipeline Layout, Pipeline, Descriptor Sets

 Consider this scenario in *Unity*: When we want to create a *Material*, we first right-click on a shader and then click Create Material.
 This will add a Material asset in the project.
-And then, we could assign textures, change numbers, in the inspector of that material asset.
+And then, we could assign textures, change numbers - all in the inspector of that material asset.
 Finally, when the material is dragged on a renderer, it exposes a *Material Property Block* that can be used to further override the properties.